ibm-messaging/mq-mqi-python/README.md

 ## Installation
 The package is available from PyPI for easy installation.

+See the section on "Distributions and wheels" in the [DesignNotes](docs/DesignNotes.md) file for some other ways you might like to build and locally deploy this package with your applications.

 ### Prerequisites

 * You first need to install an IBM MQ C client including the SDK component on the system where this package is about to